This post may contain affiliate links, meaning I can earn a small commission from items you purchase (at no cost to you).

 • Blackberries: These little gems are packed with antioxidants and fiber, contributing to overall health and well-being.
 Their tartness balances the sweetness of the banana and dragon fruit.

 • Coconut Water: Coconut water is a fantastic source of hydration and electrolytes, keeping you refreshed and energized.
-You can substitute with water or almond milk, if you prefer.
+You can substitute with water or almond milk (check out my list of top almond milk brands).

 Where to Buy Elderberry Syrup